jbock-java/mkefivardata/README.md

 * [efitools upstream](https://web.git.kernel.org/pub/scm/linux/kernel/git/jejb/efitools.git/) is unmaintained
 * sbctl can generate keys and sign, but [efi-updatevar is still needed](https://github.com/Foxboron/sbctl/issues/434)

-The upstream `efi-updatevar` was modified so that it doesn't write to the efivars filesystem directly, but converts the `*.auth` files to intermediate `*.vardata` files instead.
+The upstream `efi-updatevar` was modified so that it converts the `*.auth` files to intermediate `*.vardata` files (by writing to a user-specified file, rather than directly to the efivars filesystem).
 To avoid confusion, it was also renamed to `mkefivardata`.

-It is safe to copy the `*.vardata` files onto an untrusted machine, since they do not contain the private key.
-To enroll keys, it is enough to copy the vardata files to the appropriate place in the efivars filesystem.
+The `*.vardata` files do not contain the private key used for signing.
+Hence it is safe to copy them onto an untrusted machine.
+To enroll the keys, simply copy the vardata files to the appropriate place in the efivars filesystem.

 ### Install dependencies